-USI enrolls approximately 10,750 undergraduate, dual credit and graduate students in more than 130 areas of study.
-A public higher education institution located on a beautiful 1,400-acre campus in Evansville, Indiana, USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions and the Pott College of Science, Engineering, and Education and School of Graduate Studies.
+USI enrolls nearly 9,200 undergraduate, dual credit and graduate students in more than 130 areas of study.
+A public higher education institution located on a beautiful 1,400-acre campus in Evansville, Indiana, USI offers programs through the College of Liberal Arts, Romain College of Business, College of Nursing and Health Professions, Pott College of Science, Engineering, and Education and School of Graduate Studies.

 Outreach projects include the administration of Historic New Harmony, Historic Southern Indiana, New Harmony Gallery of Contemporary Art, Center for Communal Studies, Epi-Hab Center for Disability Studies, and the Southern Indiana Japanese School among others.

-A competitive member of NCAA Division II and the Great Lakes Valley Conference, USI offers 17 varsity intercollegiate men’s and women’s sports.
+A competitive member of NCAA Division I and the Ohio Valley Conference, USI offers 19 varsity intercollegiate men’s and women’s sports.